simonha9/simonha9/README.md

 🧑🏻‍💻 SWE Intern at [DayStar Limited](https://www.daystarlimited.com/)</br>
 🧑🏻‍💻 SWE Intern at [Sagen](https://www.sagen.ca/)</br>

-### My Interests
+### Interests
-- Event-Driven Backtesting systems for trading
-- Cloudflare Workers (Biased)
-- Learning
+- Currently working on a date generator as my girlfriend is getting bored.
+- Looking to contribute more to open source (K8s I'm looking at you / Docker why are you so hard to build)